 Our Product

-The Wicking Bed
+The Wicking Bed Appliance

 Water-smart growing, engineered for your home.
 The WBA uses passive capillary action to feed plants exactly what they need — no sprinklers, no guesswork, no waste.